~ 6 min read

 Outdated security – Software security that is out of date can result in potential cyber-attacks due to known flaws that have not been ‘patched’ and exploited.

-Technologies no longer supported – A good example is Flash, not only have web browsers stop supporting it, so have Adobe!
+Technologies no longer supported – A good example is Flash, not only have web browsers stopped supporting it, but so has Adobe!
 Good maintenance will make sure old and redundant technologies are removed.

 No website backups – A well-maintained website will have numerous recent backups and some of these will be held securely off the business premises.